Addicted to working out? Learn the side effects of too much exercise that may be impacting your health.

 Whether it’s swimming, playing tennis, going to yoga, walking in the park, or going to a boxing class, you should find joy in the activities you are doing.
 You won’t get any added bonuses of stress relief if you hate what you are doing, so consider including family and friends in your exercise to make physical activity and exercise more enjoyable.
 And last but not least, ask yourself:

-Are in control of your exercise routine or is it controlling you?
+Are you in control of your exercise routine, or is it controlling you?

 Adapted from the original article.